 Texas Public Information Act FAQs

 The Texas Public Information Act, formerly known as the Open Records Act is located at Chapter 552 of the Texas Government Code.
-The Act provides a mechanism for the general public and media outlets to inspect or copy the Authority's records.
+The act provides a way for the public and media outlets to review or copy the agency's records.
 It also allows Capital Metro to withhold its records from the general public under certain circumstances.

 - The request must be made in writing.
-The TPIA is triggered when a person submits a written request to the Authority.
+The TPIA is triggered when a person submits a written request to the agency.
 Note, the request must ask for information that is already in existence.
-Written requests include a request submitted by hand delivery, U.S. Mail, electronic mail or facsimile.
+Written requests include a request submitted by hand delivery, U.S. Mail, email or fax.
 Please download and complete Capital Metro's official form for requestors to help expedite the process.

 - Employees must direct all requests to our public information request site at capmetro.org/legal to follow the procedures posted there.